milesfrain/purescript-faq/README.md

 ### Why is there no built-in support for tuples (like Haskell and Elm)?

-Built-in tuples, if added, are one more feature to maintain in the PureScript compiler.
-It is one that is also easily expressed without built-in support.
+Records serve the same niche and are more readable.
+Also, built-in tuples, if added, are one more feature to maintain in the PureScript compiler and one that is easily expressed without built-in support.
 For example, using [`purescript-tuples`](https://pursuit.purescript.org/packages/purescript-tuples), you can write the following code:

 ```purs
 module Foo where